sachinsenal0x64/hifi-tui/README.md

 # 📌 NOTE

-> Certain Qualities May Depend on Hardwares, Drivers and Song itself.
+> Certain Qualities May Depend on Hardwares, Drivers and the Song itself.

 > I'm Currently Paying For a Tidal-Hifi-Plus Subscription.